 Runners have been using the stuff as a different kind of recovery drink and more than a few swear by it.
 The protein in milk aids muscle recovery, and it can boost endurance levels after a long workout.
 And, it's a fairy natural treat, especially compared with the engineered sports drinks usually found at gyms and after races.

 What do you think?
 Are you pro chocolate milk or do you agree with the efforts to remove it from schools due to high sugar content?

-• Read more: What's to Love and Loathe about Chocolate Milk? at NPR
+• Read more: What's to Love and Loathe about Chocolate Milk?

 Related: The End of Tater Tots?
 A Proposal to Ban Potatoes in Schools